 How much do I pay to use Pallant Medical Chambers?

 You don't pay Pallant Medical Chambers anything - the Pallanteers pay for the service they receive, so practices don't have to.
-You only pay the GP for the session booked, which is priced by chambers to be competitive in the market place.
+You only pay the GP for the session booked and employers contribution if the Pallanteer pays into an nhs pension.

 Can I request a specific GP?

 Yes, if you know the GP you would prefer to book, please specify and we will book them for you if they are available.
-But we will always offer you an alternative if your preferred GP is already booked.
+We will always offer you an alternative if your preferred GP is already booked.

 Can I prioritise GPs we would be most happy to book and those we would rather not book?